Vitamin D and Cancer

 What is vitamin D?

-Vitamin D is the name given to a group of fat-soluble prohormones (substances that usually have little hormonal activity by themselves but that the body can turn into hormones).
-Vitamin D helps the body use calcium and phosphorus to make strong bones and teeth.
-Skin exposed to sunshine can make vitamin D, and vitamin D can also be obtained from certain foods.
-Vitamin D deficiency can cause a weakening of the bones that is called rickets in children and osteomalacia in adults.
+Vitamin D is a group of fat-soluble hormones and prohormones (substances that usually have little hormonal activity by themselves but that the body can turn into hormones) that help the body use calcium and phosphorus to make strong bones and teeth.
+These nutrients also perform many other important functions in the body, including reducing inflammation and controlling cell growth, as well as influencing neuromuscular and immune function and glucose metabolism.

 - For those 71 years or older, the RDA is 20 μg per day (800 IU per day).

 - For infants, the IOM could not determine an RDA due to a lack of data.
 However, the IOM set an Adequate Intake level of 10 μg per day (400 IU per day), which should provide sufficient vitamin D.

 It is important to remember that excessive intake of any nutrient, including vitamin D, can have harmful effects.
 Too much vitamin D can cause calcium to build up, which can lead to calcinosis (the deposit of calcium salts in soft tissues, such as the kidneys, heart, or lungs) and hypercalcemia (high blood levels of calcium).
 The current safe upper intake level of vitamin D for adults and children older than 8 years of age is 100 μg per day (4000 IU per day) (3).
 People who do not take vitamin D supplements are unlikely to have excessive vitamin D levels.

 People who do not take supplements sometimes wonder if they should spend more time in the sun to boost their vitamin D levels.
 However, the IOM states that people should not try to increase vitamin D production by increasing their exposure to sunlight because doing so will also increase their risk of skin cancer (2).